On the Power of Automata Minimization in Reactive Synthesis: Preliminaries

 A question that remains is how to represent the transition function $\eta$ efficiently.
 It could be represented by a table mapping states and assignments in $2^\P$ to the set of successor states, but this table would necessarily be exponential in the number of propositions.
 In practice, from a given state it is usually the case that multiple assignments can lead to a same successor state.
 These assignments can then be represented collectively by a single Boolean formula $\lambda$.
 For a given state, the number of such formulas is usually much smaller than the number of assignments.
 Therefore, the transition function can alternatively be represented by a relation $H : \S \times \Lambda \times \S$, where $\Lambda$ is a set of propositional formulas over $\P$.
-We then have $(s, \lambda, s') \in H$ for a formula $\lambda$, iff $s' \in \eta(s, \sigma)$ for every $\sigma \in 2^\P$ that satisfies $\lambda$.
+We then have $(s, \lambda, d) \in H$ for a formula $\lambda$, iff $d \in \eta(s, \sigma)$ for every $\sigma \in 2^\P$ that satisfies $\lambda$.
 Intuitively, the tuples of $H$ can be thought of as edges in the graph representation of the automaton, labeled by the propositional formulas that match the transitions.
 It should be noted that \mona~\cite{Mona} adopts this representation, representing propositional formulas as Binary Decision Diagrams~(BDDs)~\cite{Bryant92}.

-We call the above a \emph{semi-symbolic} automaton representation, as transitions are represented symbolically by propositional formulas but the states themselves are still represented explicitly.
+We call the above a \emph{semi-symbolic} automaton representation, as transitions are represented symbolically by propositional formulas but the states are still represented explicitly.
 In contrast, we now present a \emph{fully-symbolic}~(\emph{symbolic} for short) representation, in which both states and transitions are represented symbolically.
-In the fully-symbolic representation, states are encoded using a set of \emph{state variables} $\Z$, where a state corresponds to an assignment of these variables.
+In the fully-symbolic representation, states are encoded using a set of \emph{state variables} $\Z$, where a state corresponds to an assignment of $\Z$.